i-be-snek/lemmy-util-bot/README.md

 3. **Fill the Lemmy variables.**

-    The first three are easy.
+    The first four are easy.
     At this point, it's recommended to create a new lemmy account that is clearly marked as a bot. `LEMMY_USERNAME` should not include `u/`.
 The URL to the lemmy instance `LEMMY_INSTANCE` should include `https://`.
 The `LEMMY_COMMUNITY` is the target community where the bot will be able to write threads.
 Do not include `c/` in the community name.
 Example:
     ```shell
     LEMMY_USERNAME="AweSomeUser65"